mikeananev/clj-compress/README.md

 # clj-compress

   A Clojure library designed to compress/decompress data.
 This is a thin wrapper for Apache commons-compress library.\
-  Supported algorithms: LZMA, GZIP, BZIP2, Snappy, Deflate, LZ4.
+  Supported algorithms: LZMA, GZIP, BZIP2, Snappy, Deflate, LZ4, XZ.

-  Best compression ratio gives (in order of ratio): BZIP2, LZMA, Deflate, GZIP.
+  Best compression ratio: BZIP2, LZMA, XZ, Deflate, GZIP.

   Snappy and LZ4 faster but has lower compression ratio.\
   LZ4 on a big files sometimes very very slow.